-If you are in good physical health with a stable weight, you are a good candidate for a breast implant removal in Chelmsford.
+Boston breast implant removal candidates are typically in good physical health with a stable weight.
 You will need removal if you have leakage or rupture in your breast implants or if capsular contracture has become an issue.
 Or you no longer desire your current breast implants and ready for a lifestyle change.

 What are the risks of Breast Implant Removal?

 When it comes to breast implant removal surgery, there are ways to minimize risks.
 It is important that you are not feeling ill or taking any medications, especially with blood-thinning effects.
 As with any surgery, there are possible complications such as a bad reaction to anesthesia, asymmetry, bleeding, deep vein thrombosis, fat necrosis, hematoma, infection, poor healing of incisions, scar tissue, seroma, and skin discoloration, loss or scarring.
 There could also be numbness in nipple or areola sensation or in skin sensation.
 Dr. Eliopoulos takes every precaution during surgery and makes safety her number #1 priority.